simonlim94/rust_four_digits_backend/README.md

 ```

 ---
-I am still a ametuer Rustacean.
+I am still an ametuer Rustacean.
 Trying to learning Rust through some coding projects like this.
 This is my first try.